shakacode/shakapacker/docs/react.md

 # React Integration

-These steps describe how to create a Rails/React app, using Shakapacker as the bundler.
+These steps describe creating a Rails/React app, using Shakapacker as the bundler.

 Before starting, ensure that you have Yarn installed, for example: